xwmx/pandoc-ruby/README.markdown

 This gem was inspired by [Albino](http://github.com/github/albino).
 For a slightly different approach to using Pandoc with Ruby, see [Pandoku](http://github.com/dahlia/pandoku).

-## Pandoc Notes
+## Pandoc Hint

-If you are trying to generate a standalone file rather than just a fragment, remember to pass the `:standalone` option so the correct header and footer are added.
+If you are trying to generate a standalone file with full file headers rather than just a marked up fragment, remember to pass the `:standalone` option so the correct header and footer are added.

     PandocRuby.new("# Some title", :standalone).to_rtf